 I found out lots about the local fish in the sea and their daily struggles to earn an income from fishing.
 Once I arrived back to shore they invited me to see their home which was a short distance from the beach.
 I asked my driver to buy some cold drinks and some Indian sweets locally to give them.
 Whilst waiting the fisherman called Sundar and his wife, Rupa began cooking on an outdoor stove with coal, little did I know they were making me a meal.
 After talking to them for a while, I was brought the most amazing traditional Indian fish curry served with rice, the flavours were just incredible and delicious.
 I’ll never forget their kindness and whenever I visit India I try and go back to visit them.
 This is just one of the many acts of kindness and hospitality showed to me when I visited India.

 I have to admit India is full of surprises even for locals like us, and yes with security on our minds, I feel you.
-Though I feel one shouldn’t judge a place by the bad experiences.
+Though I feel one shouldn’t judge a place by the bad experiences and you ever wonder what life is like in India, it’s time to come & see.
 If you would like to have an experience of a lifetime, I’d suggest taking a trip to India.
 And I’m pretty sure, these stories have given you ample reasons to visit India, have they?
 Let me know your thoughts.

 Liked these stories & reasons to visit India?
 Save it for later…